 Please contact the International Centre for further information and individual advice.

-Please check the Facebook page for up-to-date information about the language learning workshop and student guidance project.
+Please check the initiative's Facebook page for urrent information and dates.

 Support for refugee academics